cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Reloads and emulation state

-Cloutpilot automatically saves the state of the emulated device every second while the while the emulation is running.
+The emulator automatically saves the state of the emulated device every second while the while the emulation is running.
 If CloudpilotEmu terminates and restarts the emulation will resume exactly where you left off.